Electrical calculator · insulation resistance / IR test / megger / fault finding

 Turn L-N, L-E and N-E insulation-resistance readings into practical next-step notes for damp circuits, appliances and fault finding.
 It is mainly for UK electrical review work, especially where a quick pre-check is needed before selecting equipment or changing a temporary setup.

 Check current BS 7671 values, manufacturer device data, measured results, earthing arrangement, correction factors and site installation conditions.
-If any assumption is uncertain, use the result as a prompt to investigate rather than as permission to energise.
+If any assumption is uncertain, use the result as a prompt to investigate rather than as clearance to switch on.

 Estimate PSCC or PEFC from Ze and voltage, compare against device breaking capacity, and draft a quick test-sheet note.